kwartler/GSERM_Text_Remote_student/README.md

 * `HW` - the daily homework will be in this folder.

 ## Environment Setup
-* The University is providing virtual machines for participants to run R code and perform analysis.
-They will be providing that information to you and supporting any technical issues.

-* As a backup, a student *could* use  [https://rstudio.cloud](https://rstudio.cloud).
-  * If using this method, please follow the setup instructions [here](https://github.com/kwartler/GSERM_TextMining/blob/master/Rstudio_Cloud_Instructions.docx) to set up a cloud space for programming & connecting to git.
-Since you are just setting up, you will need to click "download" from the link to get the word doc directly.
-After that files can be delivered through a `git pull`.

-* You *can* install R, R-Studio & Git locally on your laptop but any system issues will be yours to resolve.
+* You *can* install R, R-Studio & Git locally on your laptop.

 - If you encounter any errors during set up don't worry!
 Please request technical help from Prof K and the university.
 The `qdap` library is usually the trickiest because it requires Java and `rJava`.
 So if you get any errors, try removing that from the code below and rerunning.
 This will take **a long time**, so if possible please run prior to class, and at a time you don't need your computer ie *at night*.
-We will work to resolve any issues prior to class or during Monday's live session.  **the `qdap` library does not work on mac, due to a java path issue.
-Therefore, mac users are encouraged to use the univeristy provided virtual machine or rstudio.cloud**
+We will work to resolve any issues prior to class or during Monday's live session.  **the `qdap` library does not work on mac, due to a java path issue which is not always possible to fix.
+Therefore, mac users are encouraged to use rstudio.cloud or simply comment out code lines requiring these function.
+This will be noted in class if needed, so no worries.**

 ## R Packages